ThakurDiksha/playwright-Javascript-e2e-login-checkout/README.md

 # playwright-Javascript-e2e-login-checkout
 Playwright E2E Automation test script for validating/testing user login, adding products to cart, and checkout workflow for a demo e-commerce web application using JavaScript.

 Project Overview:

 This project automates the end-to-end testing of a user login process, adding products to the cart, completing the checkout process and review the ordered item details from Order History.
 It is built using Playwright and JavaScript, ensuring a robust and reliable testing workflow for e-commerce web applications.

+Additionally, it contains test script for automating User form-filling process by using Playwright's special Locators and how to work with calenders.

 Technologies Used: